 Dotell the user exactly what’s missing.

 Use Uniform text.
-Size small should work for the aside.
+Small should work for the aside.

-Explain why they’d want to add that content and how to get started.
+The body should always explain how to go about adding what’s missing.
 Don’t go into too much detail—a max. of 100 characters should suffice.

 Don'texplain the complete process of adding said content.